6 Signs You Might be Misunderstanding ACID Transactions in Distributed Databases

 All SQL variants have dedicated syntax (such as

-BEGIN TRANSACTION &
+BEGIN TRANSACTION and

 END TRANSACTION) to highlight whether a set of operations should be treated as a single ACID transaction.
 NoSQL APIs usually have no such syntax and updates are usually limited to only one row/key at a time (with eventual consistency).
 However, increasingly even NoSQL databases are becoming transactional.
 MongoDB added single-shard transactions along with

 commit_transaction in its 4.0 release.
 YugabyteDB, a distributed SQL database, extended the popular Cassandra Query Language with a SQL-like transaction syntax as part of its YCQL API.
-Apple’s FoundationDB is an ACID-compliant, key-value NoSQL database with a Transaction Manifesto that points out that “transactions are the future of NoSQL.”
+Apple’s FoundationDB is an ACID-compliant, key-value NoSQL database with a transaction manifesto that points out that “transactions are the future of NoSQL.”

 ACID transactions in a distributed database are not always distributed.
 They can be classified into three types, only one of which is distributed.

 Transactions where all the operations impact only a single row (aka key) are called single row ACID transactions.
-A distributed database has to be at the very least strongly consistent in order to support such transactions.
+A distributed database has to be at the very least strongly consistent to support such transactions.
 A single row is owned by a single shard which is present on a single node.
 This means for a Replication Factor (RF) 1 deployment, only a single node participates in the transaction.
 As the RF increases, more nodes come into the transaction and in return increase the fault-tolerance of the deployment.

 A marginal improvement over single row ACID is single shard ACID where all the rows are located in a single shard of a distributed database.
 Since a single shard is always located inside a single node, this type of transactions are also non-distributed.

 In auto-sharded distributed databases such as YugabyteDB and Google Cloud Spanner, shards are spread across multiple nodes.
 Cross-shard transactions in such databases are called distributed ACID transactions (or simply distributed transactions).
-Databases with support for this type of transaction also support single row and single shard transactions.
+Databases supporting this type of transaction also support single row and single shard transactions.
 However, the opposite is not true.
 E.g. MongoDB started supporting distributed transactions in its multi-shard deployments (called Sharded Clusters) only in the 4.2 release.

 XA stands for eXtended Architecture and is an X/Open group standard for executing a global transaction in an atomic manner across multiple independent data stores such as databases and persistent queues.
 A two-phase commit (2PC) protocol is used for the execution.
 All SQL databases, JMS providers as well as a few transaction managers such as Tuxedo support the standard.